RoboticsKnowledgebase/mrsd-software-bootcamp/ros/ros2_docker.md

     docker ps -a
     ```

+## `Dockerfile` that allows you to build a custom Docker image
+When you make a Docker container, you are automatically directed to the `root` directory.
+When using Ubuntu, it may not be recommended to run everything as `root`.
+Then, you might want to have a user within the Docker.
+However, if you delete the Docker container, that user directoy is also gone.

+Also, you probably don't want to specify that the Docker container needs to start from ROS-Foxy all the time when you start a container.

+For these reasons, and many other possible reasons, you can use a `Dockerfile`.
+A `Dockerfile` is just a plain text file named `Dockerfile` (no file extension) that contains instructions for building a custom Docker image.
+Think of it like a recipe: it tells Docker how to create a container environment exactly the way you want — e.g., install ROS, create a user, set paths, etc.

+1. Make a new folder for your Docker setup

+    On your host, open terminal and run:
+    ```bash
+    mkdir -p ~/ros2_docker
+    cd ~/ros2_docker
+    ```

+1. Create the `Dockerfile`

+    Inside `~/ros2_docker`, run:
+    ```bash
+    touch Dockerfile
+    vim Dockerfile
+    ```
+    Paste the following into the file and save it:
+    ```vim
+    # Start from official ROS Foxy image
+    FROM ros:foxy

+    # Create a user named 'dino' with a home directory
+    RUN useradd -m -s /bin/bash dino \
+        && echo "dino ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoers

+    # Switch to that user
+    USER dino
+    WORKDIR /home/dino

+    # Automatically source ROS 2 when shell starts
+    RUN echo "source /opt/ros/foxy/setup.bash" >> /home/dino/.bashrc
+    ```

+1. Build the Docker image

+    From the same folder, run:
+    ```bash
+    docker build -t ros2-foxy-dino .
+    ```
+    This will:

+    - download the `ros:foxy` image,
+    - create a new user named `dino`,
+    - save this as a new image named `ros2-foxy-dino`.

+    It may take a few minutes to complete it for the first time.

+1. Run a container from this image

+    ```bash
+    docker run -it --name ros2_foxy_container ros2-foxy-dino
+    ```

 ## Create a reusable ROS2 workspace to be shared between host computer and Docker container

 In many cases, it's good to share a local ROS2 workspace into the container so your code and builds are persistent and you can access the ROS2 workspace from your host computer.
 This could be done through "bind-mounting".